-On March 16, 2020, in response to the COVID-19 pandemic, SCWorx established a wholly-owned subsidiary, Direct-Worx, LLC to endeavor to source and provide critical, difficult-to-find items for the healthcare industry.
-Items have become difficult to source due to unexpected disruptions within the supply chain, such as the COVID-19 pandemic.
-These products the Company has sought to source include:
+The Company sought to mitigate these impacts to revenue through the sale of personal protective equipment ("PPE") and COVID-19 rapid test kits to the health care industry, including many of the Company's hospital customers.
+On March 16, 2020, in response to the COVID-19 pandemic, SCWorx established a wholly owned subsidiary, Direct-Worx, LLC to endeavor to source and provide critical, difficult-to-find items for the healthcare industry.
+Items had become difficult to source due to unexpected disruptions within the supply chain due to the COVID-19 pandemic.
+The products the Company sought to source included: